tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/copy.md

     <NAME|ID>    The source name or ID of the Flight to copy

 OPTIONS:
     -A, --api-key <STRING>       The API key associated with your account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-        --api-permission                 This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime
+        --api-permission         This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime [aliases: api-permissions]
-        --architecture <ARCHITECTURE>    The architectures this flight is capable of running on.
+        --architecture <ARCH>    The architectures this flight is capable of running on.
 No value means it will be auto detected from the image definition [aliases: arch, arches, architectures] [possible values: amd64, arm64]
         --color <COLOR>          Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
     -h, --help                   Print help information
         --image <SPEC>           The container image registry reference that this Flight will use (See IMAGE SPEC below) [aliases: img]
-        --maximum <MAXIMUM>              The maximum number of container instances that should ever be running (default: infinite) [aliases: max]
+        --maximum <NUM>          The maximum number of container instances that should ever be running (default: infinite) [aliases: max]
-        --minimum <MINIMUM>              The minimum number of container instances that should ever be running [default: 1] [aliases: min]
+        --minimum <NUM>          The minimum number of container instances that should ever be running [default: 1] [aliases: min]
-    -n, --name <NAME>                    A human readable name for the Flight (must be unique within any Formation it is a part of) if omitted a pseudo random name will be assigned
+    -n, --name <STRING>          A human readable name for the Flight (must be unique within any Formation it is a part of) if omitted a pseudo random name will be assigned
-        --no-api-permission              This Flight should NOT be allowed to hit Seaplane API endpoints and will NOT be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime
+        --no-api-permission      This Flight should NOT be allowed to hit Seaplane API endpoints and will NOT be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime [aliases: no-api-permissions]
         --no-color               Do not color output (alias for --color=never) --no-maximum             There is no maximum number of instances [aliases: no-max] -q, --quiet                  Suppress output at a specific level and below -v, --verbose                Display more verbose output
     -V, --version                Print version information
-    -x, --exact                          the given SOURCE must be an exact match
+    -x, --exact                  The given SOURCE must be an exact match

 IMAGE SPEC